-In conjunction with the objective of the EU strategy for the Alpine Region (EUSALP) and its Action Groups 2 and 6, the main goals of the proposal is to involve all the relevant stakeholders that work for the enhancement of the Via Francigena within the macro-region, in order to promote transnational cultural cooperation networks that involve local people to protect and promote shared heritage, strengthen sustainable cultural tourism and regional development.
+In conjunction with the objective of the EU strategy for the Alpine Region (EUSALP) and its Action Groups 2 and 6, the main goals of the proposal involved all the relevant stakeholders that work for the enhancement of the Via Francigena within the macro-region, in order to promote transnational cultural cooperation networks that involve local people to protect and promote shared heritage, strengthen sustainable cultural tourism and regional development.

 - Increase the awareness of the Via Francigena in EUSALP, both for development of its tourism potential and valorisation of cultural highlights

 - Increase the number of establishments and services in the region where pilgrims can use discounts and special offers of the official EAVF Pilgrim Passport (user card);